 You can perform a number of exercises to turn an ordinary treadmill into a new level of extraordinary!
 Everything from squats to lunges is achievable on a simple treadmill.
 Walking planks, mountain climbers, side shuffles, and crab walks are some of the smartest and efficient exercises you shouldn’t hesitate to try out.

 Types of Treadmill Workouts

-Apart from sprinting or low impact jogging on the treadmill at home or in the nearby gym, it’s good to opt for different exercises to raise your heart rate.
-Listed below is a complete description of a few accomplishing workouts that will arm you with the right tutorial on how to perform them for a full body workout.
+Apart from sprinting or low impact jogging on the treadmill at home or in the nearby gym, it’s good to opt for a different cardio exercise to raise your heart rate and achieve weight loss.
+Listed below is a complete description of a few accomplishing fat burning workouts that will arm you with the right tutorial on how to perform them for a full body workout.

 The performance is quite straightforward.
 Start by placing your feet on the ground near the base of the treadmill.
 Now position both your hands on the sides of the belt at a reasonable distance.
 Set the speed of the treadmill up to 1 or 2 mph and place your hands directly on the belt.
 Start by walking your hands forward by pushing the belt each time.

 It is important that your body assumes a straight and tight posture like an elevated plank to ensure every muscle is equally targeted.
 By increasing or decreasing the distance between your hands and feet, you can alter the amount of work demanded by your muscles.

 Reverse Mountain Climbers